 The double entry system ensures the balancing of the accounting equation.

-Accounting Equation: Capital = Assets – Liabilities
+Accounting Equation: Capital or Owner’s Equity = Assets – Liabilities

 In our first example of transaction recording, one asset increased by $100 and another decreased by $100, resulting in the asset value remaining the same.
-In the second example, assets and liabilities both increased by the same amount and hence the capital value in the accounting equation would again remain the same.
+In the second example, assets and liabilities both increased by the same amount, and hence the capital value in the accounting equation would again remain the same.

-The double entry system lets us prepare financial statements which are used for many purposes including business analysis, providing operating information to investors, securing loans by presenting the financial results, making financial analysis and budgets etc.
+The double entry system lets us prepare financial statements, which are used for many purposes, including business analysis, providing operating information to investors, securing loans by presenting the financial results, making financial analysis and budgets, etc.

 Different Account Heads:

-Control Mechanism and Uniformity:
+Control Mechanism And Uniformity:

-The double entry accounting system holds paramount importance in today’s financial recording methods across the globe.
+The double-entry accounting system holds paramount importance in today’s financial recording methods across the globe.

-Increases in assets (assets have a normal debit balance), are written on the debit side (and decreases on the credit side).
+Increases in assets (assets have a normal debit balance) are written on the debit side (and decreases on the credit side).
 Increases in liabilities and equity, which normally have a credit balance, are written on the credit side (and decreases on the debit side).

-A straightforward way to remember the debit and credit rules is that T-accounts increase on same side (debit or credit) as the side on where it is normally presented on the balance sheet.
-Since assets are presented on the balance sheet’s debit side, it is natural to write an increase on the debit side of an asset’s T-account (and decreases in the credit side).
+A straightforward way to remember the debit and credit rules is that T-accounts increase on the same side (debit or credit) as the side on where it is normally presented on the balance sheet.
+Since assets are presented on the balance sheet’s debit side, it is natural to write an increase on the debit side of an asset’s T-account (and decreases on the credit side).
 Similarly, liabilities and equity are presented on the credit side of the balance sheet.
 Hence, increases for these T-accounts are included on the credit side of the T-account (and decreases on the debit side).

 The value (balance) of a T-account is computed by balancing out the debit and credit side.
 For example, a T-account with total debits of 100 and total credits of 80 will have a debit balance of 20.
 A T-account can technically ‘switch’ from one side to another.
 For example, a credit of 7 to a T-account with a debit balance of 5 will result in a credit balance of 2.
 This switching can take place for a bank account when the balance of the bank account switches from positive and negative.